What is Vibe Coding? (Meme Review)

 Emmanuel Mumba

-In the chaotic realm of programming, where debugging feels like a personal attack and Stack Overflow is the holy scripture, a new meme has emerged to define the ultimate developer experience: Vibe Coding.
+In the ever-evolving world of programming, where debugging feels like an existential crisis and Stack Overflow is the holy scripture, a new meme has emerged to define the ultimate developer experience: Vibe Coding.
+Coined by Andrej Karpathy, this concept involves leveraging advanced AI tools to generate code through natural language prompts, allowing developers to focus on high-level problem-solving rather than manual coding tasks.
 Ever had a moment where your fingers move faster than your thoughts, the code just flows, and you're basically a DJ mixing beats—except it's JavaScript and Python?
 That’s Vibe Coding.
 A meme?
 A lifestyle?
 Maybe both.
 Let’s break it down

 But what exactly is Vibe Coding?